PortoSnooze/PortoSnooze.github.io/_posts/2021-01-29-howToGitHub.md

 Ah, familiar territory!
 Simply install [Visual Studio Code][VSC] (**VSC**) and go through the usual windows install process (wizard??
 Do we still say that?)

-## Step 3: Create a Jekyll blog<a name="st3"></a>
+## Step 3: Create a Jekyll website<a name="st3"></a>

 Here I should credit Arya Murali's ["Guide to github and Jekyll"][20-pc], which leaned on heavily for Steps 3 and 6.

-After following these steps you'll have a very basic blog that you can run locally (that just means you can view it privately on your browser).
+After following these steps you'll have a very basic website that you can run locally (that just means you can view it privately on your browser).
 If you want to know how to add your page to GitHub and make it public, go to [Step 6](#st6) after following the instructions here.

-First, start a command prompt with Ruby and navigate to the folder you want your blog to be stored.
+First, start a command prompt with Ruby and navigate to the folder you want your website to be stored.

 {: .notice--success}
 >